5 Movie Disasters Solar Panels Could’ve Prevented

 Would you want to leave your domicile if bloodthirsty zombies wanted you dead, or would you go into emergency preparedness mode, which solar panels can facilitate?

-Probably not and you would most likely go into emergency preparedness mode.
+You probably would not leave your shelter and you would most likely go into emergency preparedness mode.
 That’s where the double whammy of solar panels and battery backup would do you wonders.

 Sure, with nearly everyone on the planet dead, there isn’t as much of an incentive to reduce one’s carbon footprint, live with a greater degree of environmental consciousness, or save money.
 You got us there.